-- All residents except those on ER shifts, nights, and Yellow Medicine, on vacation, ill or at "away" electives are required to attend the Wednesday Core Conference.
+All residents except those on ER shifts, nights, and Yellow Medicine, on vacation, ill or at "away" electives are required to attend the Wednesday Core Conference.
 Satisfactory attendance is defined as 80 %.
 Required rotations, illness, vacation and away rotations /conferences are included in the 20% allowance for absence.
 Attendance is documented for accreditation purposes.
-Residents may not sign for one another - In order to qualify for CME travel allowance, 80% of required conferences must be attended - Each resident must personally sign in at each core conference.
+Residents may not sign for one another

+- Each resident must personally sign in at each core conference.
 This sign-in is the only record that is used to enter a resident's attendance into RMS - Residents are expected to be on time.
 Attendance is recorded - Conference attendance is averaged quarterly